Your Session

 • Warm earth tones like rust

-Some colors and patterns can be distracting or difficult for cameras to capture.
+Some colors and patterns are distracting or hard for cameras to capture.
+Try to avoid:

 • Neon colors